 In some cases, the only way to confirm a book is a first edition is by bibliographic research, by way of the publisher, author, Internet, etc. Otherwise, it’s by reference to books that specialise in identifying first editions, and yes, scarily these do exist – that’s how complex this issue can get!

 This book collecting term refers to a book from the earliest run of a first edition.
-It only applies when later versions of the first edition print run are slightly different due to small changes to some part of the binding or minor corrections to text.
+It only applies when later printings are slightly different due to small changes to some part of the binding or minor corrections to text.

 This term can also refer to the pictorial cover of a book or its dust jacket.
 For example, a book gets a good review or an award nomination after its initial print run.
 When this happens, the publisher will print promotional info onto the cover or jacket to drive sales.
 The original cover or jacket – without the extra info – is, in collectors’ terms, first state.